Outblock/flow-blocklist/API.md

 # Flow Blocklist API Documentation

-The Flow Blocklist API provides endpoints to check if a domain, token, or NFT is known to be malicious.
+The Flow Blocklist API provides endpoints to check if a domain, token, or NFT is known to be malicious across both Flow and Flow-EVM networks.

 ## Structure